waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Primary Goal HOW: Complete all 5 sightings.
 Enter Tin Tower 1F.
 Use Xenon (Gastly) for Hypnosis and Mean Look.
 Use Ultra/Great Balls.

 # Week Siblings Strategy
-- Arthur (Thursday): Route 36 (45, 6).
+- Arthur (Thursday): Route 36 (47, 6).
 Provides Hard Stone.
-[Urgent - Thursday 10:39 PM]
+[Urgent - Thursday 10:41 PM]
 - How to reach Arthur: From the Violet City entrance (59, 9), head west and then north towards the tree line.
-Arthur is standing at (45, 6).
+Arthur is standing at (47, 6).
 - Suicune Hunt Sighting 3 Attempt (Route 42 Island): Swept all floor tiles in the grove (Turns 21733-21741).
 Flee event did not trigger.
 Investigating prerequisites.
 - Suicune Hunt Start: Turn 21694.
 - Primary Goal HOW: Complete all 5 sightings.
 Enter Tin Tower 1F.
 Use Xenon (Gastly) for Hypnosis and Mean Look.
 Use Ultra/Great Balls.
 - Rising Badge (Clair): Next Gym Badge required.
 Need to travel to Blackthorn City.
+- Note: Arthur's position is dynamic.
+He was seen at (47, 6) on Turn 21798.
+- Mystery: Empty text box on screen at Turn 21798.
+Pressing B to clear.